 What about socialization?

 I, too, asked that question when I began investigating homeschooling.
-Reading what homeschool veterans had to say about it really helped me to see socialization from a different viewpoint.
+Reading what homeschool veterans had to say about it really helped me to see socialization from a different point of view.
 Since then, I’ve helped many other parents get started in homeschooling and I can tell you that almost every one of them has asked me that question.

 Just so that we’re all on the same page, let’s start with a formal definition:

 Socialization: : the process by which a human being beginning at infancy acquires the habits, beliefs, and accumulated knowledge of society through education and training for adult status“Socialization.”
 Merriam-Webster.com.
 Merriam-Webster, n.d.
 Web.
 27 June 2016.